ms337/blog-lines/content/posts/what-i-have-learnt.md

-Thanks to [Arth Gupta](https://twitter.com/arthgupta) and [Rahul Garg](https://twitter.com/rgxai?lang=en) for being a sounding board to my ideas here and their feedback on this post.
+Thanks to [Arth Gupta](https://twitter.com/arthgupta) and [Rahul Garg](https://twitter.com/rgxai?lang=en) for being a sounding board to my ideas here and giving their feedback on this post.